 Image source: Sydney Morning Herald 12 July (1934), Supp.
 8.

-Billed as “the man in red” during his early career and as the “man with the silver stick,” from 1921, Billy Maloney was a juvenile actor with William Anderson’s Pantomime Company before turning to vaudeville in 1913.
-He appeared frequently on the Tivoli circuit and spent 1920-22 in Brisbane with John N. McCallum‘s Town Topics (revived by Maloney and Elton Black, 1923-24).
-He later toured Billy Maloney’s Scandals, and was associated with Frank Neil, Joe Lawman, George Wallace and Graham Mitchell among others.
-Maloney was heard on radio in Australia as early as 1924 and after moving to Britain in 1939 appeared on television, worked on radio for the BBC, produced revues, toured his own comedy company, and managed a theatre in Edinburgh.
+Regarded as one of Australia’s most popular comedians of the 1920s and 1930s, Billy Maloney was known as “the man in red” during his early career and as the “man with the silver stick,” from 1921.
+He started out as a juvenile touring with Maurice Bandmann (India) and William Anderson before turning to vaudeville in 1913.
+During his long career he was a headline artist on the Tivoli and Fullers circuits and worked as both comedian and producer for John N. McCallum‘s Town Topics (revived by Maloney and Elton Black, 1923-24) and his own Scandals and New Ideas companies.
+He was also associated with Tom Haverley, Frank Neil, George Wallace, J.C.
+Williamson’s, Graham Mitchell and Ella Shields among others.
+Maloney was also heard regularly on Australian radio from 1924.
+After moving to Britain in 1936 he worked in television and on radio for the BBC, produced revues, toured his own comedy company, and managed a theatre in Edinburgh.

 Not to be confused with William “Billy” Moloney (1901-1978), author of Memoirs of an Abominible Showman (1968).